chestm007/py_build_server/README.md

-An automated build server written for Python2.7 (python3 support coming soon)
+An automated build server written for Python, works with python2 and python3

 ####About
 monitors git repository either by polling or listening for webhook messages, and when new tagged versions are released, builds and uploads to your chosen repository via twine